Variational Inference for Graph Convolutional Networks in the Absence of Graph Data and Adversarial Settings: Abstract

 \section{Abstract}

-We extend \glspl{GCN} to the case when there is no input graph and increase their robustness to adversarial attacks.
-The key to our approach is that of considering a prior distribution over graphs and adopting a variational Bayesian inference framework to estimate the posterior and the \gls{GCN} parameters jointly.
-We show that, when assuming suitable priors and posterior parameterizations, we can outperform state-of-the-art Bayesian and non-Bayesian graph neural network algorithms on the task of semi-supervised classification.
+We propose a framework that lifts the capabilities of graph convolutional networks (GCNs) to scenarios where no input graph is given and increases their robustness to adversarial attacks.
+We formulate a joint probabilistic model that considers a prior distribution over graphs along with a GCN-based likelihood and develop a stochastic variational inference algorithm to estimate the graph posterior and the GCN parameters jointly.
+To address the problem of propagating gradients through latent variables drawn from discrete distributions, we use their continuous relaxations known as Concrete distributions.
+We show that, on real datasets, our approach can outperform state-of-the-art Bayesian and non-Bayesian graph neural network algorithms on the task of semi-supervised classification in the absence of graph data and when the network structure is subjected to adversarial perturbations.